Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Clearance and Removal from REAP

-Once all violations are resolved and LAHD verifies compliance, the property can be cleared from REAP.
-Escrowed funds may then be released to the owner, though the process and timeline for release can vary.
+Once violations are resolved, LAHD can clear the property from REAP.
+Escrowed funds may then be released, though timing and conditions can vary.

 Every property situation is different.
-Understanding where you are in this process is often the most important first step.
+Understanding where you are in this process — and what options are still available — is often the most important first step.
+Call me today and let's discuss your available options.

 Risks Property Owners Should Be Aware Of in REAP

-Being placed in REAP can create challenges that extend beyond the original violations.
-Property owners often experience financial pressure, operational demands, and difficult decisions that can compound over time.
-Understanding these risks early can help you better navigate the process.
+Being placed into REAP can create challenges that go well beyond the original violations.
+Many Los Angeles property owners experience financial pressure, operational complexity, and difficult decisions as the situation progresses.
+Understanding these risks early can help you better navigate what comes next.

 1